+Pass Distinction

+CS3: Describes how they plan, organise and evaluate vehicle and warehouse maintenance schedules to ensure regulatory compliance in their organisation (S13) No distinction criteria

+.
+1161

-Pass Distinction CS3: Describes how they plan, organise and evaluate vehicle and warehouse maintenance schedules to ensure regulatory compliance in their organisation (S13) No distinction criteria Amplification a and guidance Plan, organise and evaluate vehicle and warehouse maintenance schere Roadworthiness' or other Approved Codes of Practice (ACOP): Monitoring and recording of daily walkaround checks of the vehicle off paper-based, evidence should be stored appropriately and arcomore Transport management systems that should tell the schedule/ple Facilities for vehicle off-road (VOR).
-Warehouse maintenance inspections of machinery and electrica Safety checks of the dock area to ensure safe loading and unload Maintenance checks for storage and racking systems.
-Warehouse audits, for example, to track picking accuracy and puter Risk assessments reviewed and evaluated.
-MHE pre-check sheets.
-Defect reporting procedures and monitoring the defect.
-Paper-based or electronic projects logged and stored appropriate icles/trailers including defects reported. hived if required. anner this vehicle is required for, inspection, service or MOT.
-I equipment to prevent hazards. ding. ut-away cycle time. nitored by hours used, these will be monitored and service intervals
+Plan, organise and evaluate vehicle and warehouse maintenance schedules for compliance with the DVSA 'Guide to Maintaining Roadworthiness' or other Approved Codes of Practice (ACOP):

+- Monitoring and recording of daily walkaround checks of the vehicles/trailers including defects reported. - If paper-based, evidence should be stored appropriately and archived if required. - Transport management systems that should tell the schedule/planner this vehicle is required for, inspection, service or MOT. - Facilities for vehicle off-road (VOR). - Warehouse maintenance inspections of machinery and electrical equipment to prevent hazards. - Safety checks of the dock area to ensure safe loading and unloading. - Maintenance checks for storage and racking systems. - Warehouse audits, for example, to track picking accuracy and put-away cycle time. - Risk assessments reviewed and evaluated. - MHE pre-check sheets. - Defect reporting procedures and monitoring the defect. - Paper-based or electronic projects logged and stored appropriately. - Mechanical handling equipment (MHE) service intervals are monitored by hours used, these will be monitored and service intervals scheduled appropriately.

-ΙΤ
+IT

 Project report

-Knowledge Skills Behaviours
+Knowledge Sk ills Behaviours

 K12 : IT systems and tools used to manage transport and warehouse operations S14 : Use IT equipment and systems for the role such as telematics or warehouse management systems B9 : Treat equipment and technology responsibly and with respect

 Pass Distinction

-IT1: Explains how the use of IT equipment and systems for the role such as telematics or warehouse management systems has informed business improvement project (K12, S14) IT2: Shows awareness of risks to technology ICT in their workplace considering and showing appreciation of the working environment conditions (B9) - No distinction criteria
+IT1: Explains how the use of IT equipment and systems for the role such as telematics or warehouse management systems has informed business improvement project (K12, S14) IT2: Shows awareness of risks to technology ICT in their workplace - No distinction criteria

+considering and showing appreciation of the working environment conditions (B9)

-Amplification a nd guidance
+Amplification and guidance

+IT systems such as:

+- desktop and laptop computers

+- portable tablet

-IT systems such as: desktop and laptop computers portable tablet handheld QR and barcode scanners transport and warehouse management sys warehouse printers and label printers, digit built-in IT systems on mechanical handling tal weighing scales
+- handheld QR and barcode scanners

+- transport and warehouse management systems

+- warehouse printers and label printers, digital weighing scales

+- built-in IT systems on mechanical handling equipment (MHE)

 Communication

 Project report

-Knowledge Sk ills Behaviours
+Knowledge Skills Behaviours Behaviours

 K6: Organisational procedures for delivering customer service, managing customer accounts, information and quotations S20 : Communicate with internal and external customers using various communication methods

 Pass Distinction

-C1: Evaluates impact of improvement on organisation procedures for customer service, and uses appropriate methods of communication to manage these with internal and external stakeholders (K6, S20) C2: Evidence of creating solutions to meet customer requirements and expectations.
-Set customer service KPI Measuring effective customer service and classifying What is 'good' service?
-(K6, S20)
+C1: Evaluates impact of improvement on organisation procedures for customer service, and uses appropriate methods of communication to manage these with internal and external stakeholders (K6, S20) and expectations. ng solutions to meet customer requirements .
+Set customer service KPI Measuring effective and classifying What is 'good' service?
+(K6,

-Amplification a nd guidance
+And the state of t

-Organisational procedures for delivering customer service such as: communicating with the customer and communication methods used; such as being polite, courteous and professional identifying company values identifies how to manage customer accounts that would include confidentiality, treating customers fairly, providing accurate information and quotations identifies policies and procedures for returned, damaged or unwanted goods
+Organisational procedures for delivering customer service such as:

+- communicating with the customer and communication methods used; such as being polite, courteous and professional - identifying company values - identifies how to manage customer accounts that would include confidentiality, treating customers fairly, providing accurate information and quotations - identifies policies and procedures for returned, damaged or unwanted goods

+Communication methods:

-Communication methods: For both internal and external customers using the most appropriate methods such responding to email enquiries using appropriate methods appropriate methods c
+For both internal and external customers